-- Students are responsible for knowing when online classes begin and to participate in learning experiences as assigned in the course syllabus and modules. - If an assignment deadline cannot be met the student is responsible for notifying the faculty prior to the deadline and provide a plan for submitting the required work - Faculty have the privilege to reduce the total earned points of a late assignment per syllabus guidelines.
+- Students are responsible for knowing when online classes begin and to participate in learning experiences as assigned in the course syllabus and modules. - If an assignment deadline cannot be met, the student is responsible for notifying the faculty prior to the deadline and provide a plan for submitting the required work according to the syllabus guidelines and course requirements. - Faculty have the privilege to reduce the total earned points of a late assignment per syllabus guidelines.